-In this article, we’ll explore the ways in which an organized home can benefit your mental and physical health.
+In this article, we’ll explore how an organized home can benefit your mental and physical health.
 From reducing stress and anxiety to improving productivity and boosting your mood, you’ll discover the many ways in which an orderly home can have a positive impact on your life.

 So if you’re ready to take control of your clutter and improve your mental health, read on!